The Mission Nuclear First Water The Prototype Team Contact

 TexasNexus is an advanced nuclear deployment initiative focused on West Texas.
 We are in active development and engage with qualified stakeholders on a confidential basis.

-Initiative Permian Basin Advanced Nuclear Deployment Initiative
+Initiative Permian Basin Advanced Nuclear Prototype

 Location West Texas, USA